 How the Grinch Stole Christmass ace in the hole is surprisingly Jim Carrey.
 Carreys OTT performances in the likes of Ace Ventura, Pet Detective (1994), The Mask (1994), The Cable Guy (1996) and Liar Liar (1997) have the habit of being so loud they drown out everything else in the film.
 At the point that he made How the Grinch Stole Christmas, Carrey has concertedly been trying to break through as a serious actor in the likes of The Truman Show (1998), Man in the Moon (1999) and The Majestic (2001).
 Although unrecognisably buried beneath a Rick Baker makeup job, Carrey gives a performance where he puts the cap on rafter-rattling excess and evinces there is a lovable curmudgeon inside the makeup.
 One never thought they would say it about Jim Carrey but he gives How the Grinch Stole Christmas its life.
 Without him, the film would be a leaden over-produced confection.

 Ron Howards other genre films are: the mermaid comedy Splash!
-(1984); Cocoon (1985) about a meeting between geriatrics and extra-terrestrials; the George Lucas sword-and-sorcery collaboration Willow (1988); Apollo 13 (1995) based on the true life 1970 space mission disaster; the supernatural Western The Missing (2003); and The Da Vinci Code (2006) based on the historical/religious conspiracy bestseller and its sequel Angels & Demons (2009) and Inferno (2016); and the upcoming Solo: A Star Wars Story (2018).
+(1984); Cocoon (1985) about a meeting between geriatrics and extra-terrestrials; the George Lucas sword-and-sorcery collaboration Willow (1988); Apollo 13 (1995) based on the true life 1970 space mission disaster; the supernatural Western The Missing (2003); The Da Vinci Code (2006) based on the historical/religious conspiracy bestseller and its sequels Angels & Demons (2009) and Inferno (2016); and the upcoming Solo: A Star Wars Story (2018).